pingcap/docs-cn/releases/11alpha.md

     - Use Count-Min Sketch to evaluate the cost of queries using unique index more accurately
     - Support more complex conditions to make full use of index
 - SQL executor
-    - Refactor all executor operators using Chunk architecture, improve AP execution performance and reduce memory usage
+    - Refactor all executor operators using Chunk architecture, improve the execution performance of analytical statements and reduce memory usage
     - Optimize performance of the `INSERT INGORE` statement
     - Push down more types and functions to TiKV
     - Support more `SQL_MODE`
+    - Optimize the `Load Data` performance to increase the speed by 10 times
+    - Optimize the `Use Database` performance
+    - Support statistics on the memory usage of physical operators
 - Server
     - Support the PROXY protocol